writetome51/get-grouped-by-property/README.md

 ]
 ***************/

-// Since the value of objs[0]['prop'] is type 'string', objs will be ordered
+// Since the value of objs[0]['prop'] is a string, groups will be ordered
 // alphabetically:
 objs = [{prop: '1.0001'}, {prop: 1}, {prop: '2.0'}, {prop: '1'},
         {prop: '00100'}, {prop: '03'}];